thesayedirfan/kart-challenge/README.md

 ```

-> It seems the repository has exceeded its data quota for Git LFS (Large File Storage), and this is preventing me from pushing these files coupons
+> It seems the repository has exceeded its data quota for Git LFS (Large File Storage), and this is preventing me from pushing these files containing coupon codes

 ## Approach Used For Reading Coupon Files